ozhegov-d/StrokesPlus.net_archive/Improving standard gestures (with clipboard) based on the distance of the gesture/v2/readme.md

 https://github.com/user-attachments/assets/753058d4-5b75-4de0-a20e-e06383c07207

 ### Max or Restore+Everything
+Everything is a program for fast file searching on your compute

 + Short gesture, text not selected - Window maximized/restored
 + Short gesture, text selected - search in Everything